zerkawei/Collagen/README.md

 CollagenHeader.Create(typeof(Thing), typeof(Thing2)); // Evaluated at compile-time
 ```

-The compile time header generation can be enabled with the `COLLAGEN_HEADER_GEN` preprocessor define.
+The compile time header generation can be enabled with the `Debug w/ Header` or `Release w/ Header` build configurations.
+The generated header will be in the build directory of the current project.